sduclassroom/splab1/variants/variant01.md

 * Top `n` referrers as per the total number of bytes downloaded through them
 * Total number of bytes downloaded through each of the them
-* Percentage of bytes downloaded through each of them with respect to the total number of bytes downloaded through these 10 referrers.
+* Percentage of bytes downloaded through each of them with respect to the total number of bytes downloaded through these `n` referrers.

 Sample output: